vls29/ArduinoMeterReader/readme.md

 What does it do?
 ---
-It reads the number of flashes on the import and generation meter and also the mains voltage, uploading all three data items to my server to then upload to PVOutput.
+It reads the number of flashes on the import and generation meter and also the mains voltage, uploading all three data items to my home monitoring application.

 More info?
 ---